Hiking the Doolin Cliff Walk to the Cliffs of Moher

 You’ll follow the road for a few minutes, with Doonagore castle to your left keeping a protective eye on Doolin.
 Then cross through a gate into a farm road.
 At the end of this farm road, turn right, step over the barrier and you’re on your way to the Cliffs of Moher.

-The path has a barrier between it and the edge of the Cliffs for the majority of the walk.
+The path has a barrier between it and the edge of the cliffs for the majority of the walk.
 Do not step over the barrier to get closer to the edge for the photo op.
 The ground is unstable and known to fall away without any warning.

 Mistakes to avoid at the Cliffs of Moher